Skip to content

 • Alice’s YES token proofs and Bob’s sat proofs have compatible denominations for the agreed trade

-Alice and Bob each generate an ephemeral keypair for this trade and register orders with the matching engine.
+Alice and Bob each generate an ephemeral keypair and register orders with the matching engine.

 Alice: generates (a, A = a·G), registers sell order with pubkey A